hypertidy/polyggon/README.md

 ggplot2?
 --------

 There's no way to use `geom_polygon` to get these "polygons with hole" effects.
 We write a new `geom_holygon`, inspired by a post on the internet - but also include application across different `id` values as well as different group values.
-This is exactly analogous to the need to call `polypath` multiple times abvoe.
+This is exactly analogous to the need to call `polypath` multiple times above.

 ``` r
 library(polyggon)